exercism/docs/building/tracks/syllabus/next-exercises.md

 The exercise can simply mention that there are others while introducing only the most commonly used integer type and most commonly used floating-point type.

 Some core data types are too complex to introduce directly.
-For example strings might be lists of chars, in which case you'd want to introduce both chars and lists separately before introducing strings.
+For example strings might be lists of chars.
+In such a case you would need to defer the introduction of strings, and design a concept exercise for chars and another for lists.
+Then you can add an exercise for strings that has both of those exercises as prerequisites.

 Sometimes while working on an exercise you will realize that it's more complex than you expected.
 That's totally fine.